MaFi-Games/Captain-of-industry-modding/README.md

 1. Define a layout entity in your mod with desired layout specified using ASCII (see `ExampleMachineData.cs`).
 2. Set prefab path to `"TODO"` since we don't have a prefab yet.
 3. Compile and deploy the mod.
 4. Launch game with the newly created machine and run console command `generate_layout_entity_mesh_template` followed by your entity ID.
-This will generate an OBJ file in `Captain of Industry/Misc/GeneratedMeshTemplates` which represents a 3D bounding box of layout of your new entity with exact port locations.
+This will generate an OBJ file in `%APPDATA%/Captain of Industry/Misc/GeneratedMeshTemplates` which represents a 3D bounding box of layout of your new entity with exact port locations.
 5. If you don't have a 3D model, load the newly created template model to a 3D editor of your choice and create 3D model that fits it.
 If you already have a 3D model, you can compare it to the generated template and edit the ASCII layout accordingly.
 6. When 3D model is complete, export FBX or OBJ and follow the next steps.